scottadkin/node-utstats-2/README.md

 ## Map image uploader
 - On map pages admins and users with the correct permissions can upload a new image to be show in screenshots for that map.
 - Bulk map image uploader, upload many at once file names must be manually set.
-- Individual map image uploader, select the file uploader next to the map name to upload an image that is automatically named.
+- Individual map image uploader, select the fi,le uploader next to the map name to upload an image that is automatically named.

 ## Face image uploader
-- Bulk face image uploader, upload many at once file names must be manually set.
+- Bulk face image uploader, upload many at once, file names must be manually set.
 - Individual face image uploader, select the file uploader next to the face name to upload an image that is automatically named.

 ## Home Settings